Generic Name: cimetidine (sye ME ti deen)

 Ask a doctor or pharmacist before using Tagamet HB with any other medications, especially:

-This list is not complete and many other drugs may affect Tagamet HB.
+This list is not complete and many other drugs may affect Tagamet HB, or be made less effective when taken at the same time as this medicine.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible drug interactions are listed here.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.